Kumatetsu/SoftWar/README.md

 # SoftWar
-C Game Project For ETNA Alternance
+Game Project For ETNA Alternance in C